Process optimization in

 Challenges in polycondensation

-Polycondensation represents the central step in polymer resin production and is particularly susceptible to fluctuations in the process.
-Even slight deviations in the progress of the reaction can lead either to too high a degree of cross-linking or to too low a molecular mass.
-The consequence is brittle and unusable resin with insufficient mechanical properties.
-To prevent waste, precise control of viscosity and degree of cross-linking is therefore crucial.
-Additionally, the precise determination of the reaction progressis technically very demanding.
+Polycondensation is the central step in polymer resin production and is particularly susceptible to process fluctuations.
+Even minor deviations in the reaction progress can lead either to an excessively high degree of crosslinking or to a molecular mass that is too low.
+The result is brittle and unusable resin with insufficient mechanical properties.
+To prevent rejects, precise control of viscosity and degree of crosslinking is therefore crucial.
+In addition, the precise determination of reaction progress is technically very demanding.

 Challenges